-Under the artistic leadership of Jonathan Grieves-Smith, the Melbourne Symphony Orchestra Chorus is establishing an international reputation for compelling performances and bold artistic planning.
-Known as the Melbourne Chorale until 2008, it has since then been integrated with the Melbourne Symphony Orchestra.
+Under the artistic leadership of Jonathan Grieves-Smith, the Melbourne Symphony Orchestra Chorus has built an international reputation for its high standards and bold artistic planning.

-The Chorus sings with the finest conductors, including Sir Andrew Davis, Mark Wigglesworth, Bernard Labadie, Stephen Layton, Vladimir Ashkenazy, Masaaki Suzuki and Manfred Honeck.
-Recent highlights include Britten’s War Requiem, Kancheli Styx, Haydn The Creation, Elgar’s The Dream of Gerontius, Rachmaninov’s The Bells and Wagner’s The Flying Dutchman.
+The Chorus sings with the finest conductors, including Sir Andrew Davis, Mark Wigglesworth, Bernard Labadie, Edward Gardner, Stephen Layton, Vladimir Ashkenazy, Masaaki Suzuki and Manfred Honeck.
+Recent highlights include Britten’s War Requiem, Kancheli’s Styx, Brett Dean’s The Last Days of Socrates, Elgar’s The Dream of Gerontius, Rachmaninov’s The Bells, and Wagner’s The Flying Dutchman.

-The Chorus is committed to developing and performing new Australian and international choral repertoire.
-Recent commissions include Brett Dean’s Katz und Spatz (commissioned with the Swedish Radio Choir), Ross Edwards’ Mountain Chant (commissioned with Cantillation), Paul Stanhope’s Exile Lamentations (commissioned with Sydney Chamber Choir and London’s Elysian Singers), and Gabriel Jackson To the Field of Stars (commissioned with the Netherlands Chamber Choir and Stockholm’s St Jacob’s Chamber Choir).
-The Chorus has also premiered works by MacMillan, Pärt, Henze, Schnittke, Bryars, Silvestrov, Maskats, Machuel and Vasks, and more.
+The Chorus is committed to performing new Australian and international choral repertoire.
+Recent commissions include Gabriel Jackson’s To the Field of Stars (commissioned with the Netherlands Chamber Choir and Stockholm’s St Jacob’s Chamber Choir), Brett Dean’s Katz und Spatz (with the Swedish Radio Choir), Ross Edwards’ Mountain Chant (with Cantillation) and Paul Stanhope’s Exile Lamentations (with Sydney Chamber Choir and London’s Elysian Singers) as well as works by Calvin Bowman and Andrew Ford.
+The Chorus has also premiered works by MacMillan, Pärt, Henze, Schnittke, Bryars, Silvestrov, Maskats, Machuel, Vasks, and many more.